-Praga as a company has a long history.
-They are a company that has been involved in many different projects over the years.
-From cars in the early 1900’s, to planes in the 1930’s and race cars in the 2000’s, Praga seems to have been able to do everything.
+Praga has a long history, and they are a company that has been involved in many different projects over the years.
+From cars in the early 1900s, to planes in the 1930s and race cars in the 2000s, Praga seems to have been able to do everything, including go-karts!

-Praga was born in 1907 in Czechoslovakia, more recently known as the Czech Republic.
-Throughout the years this company has grown to become one of the biggest automotive engineering firms in central Europe.
+Praga was founded in 1907 in what was then Czechoslovakia (now the Czech Republic), although the company didn’t start producing go-karts until the 1990s.
+Throughout the years the company has grown to become one of the biggest automotive engineering firms in central Europe.

 But does this mean that they make good racing karts?
-Later on, in this article we will be reviewing some karts made by Praga to see if this European giant of a company is anywhere near as good as their competitors when it comes to karts.
+In this article, we will be reviewing some karts made by Praga to see if this European company is as good as their competitors when it comes to making go-karts.

 The Praga company was started in 1907, starting with cars and trucks.
 The company built numerous models of vehicles to start off with, releasing their first model under the license of an Italian company.
 The founder of the company left after only one year, and in 1909, the company was officially given a name.
 Praga, meaning Prague in Latin, was on its way up in the automotive world.

-In the 1920’s, Praga started to diversify their work, expanding into the manufacture of buses, trucks and agricultural vehicles.
+In the 1920s, Praga began diversifying, expanding into the manufacturing of buses, trucks and agricultural vehicles.
 Praga also released their first ever motorcycle, which was used successfully in racing.

-As Praga’s focus remained on motorcycles during the 20’s, they also managed to release a few new small cars during the same time period.
-Their cars became popular as an affordable option to first-time car buyers.
+While Praga’s focus remained on motorcycles during the 1920s, they also managed to release a few small cars during the same time period.
+Their cars became popular as an affordable option for first-time car buyers.

-In the 1930’s, Praga decided to diversify once again.
+In the 1930s, Praga decided to diversify once again.
 This time they took to the air.
-They built a single-engined light aircraft which started Praga’s further advancement as a company.
-During the same timeframe, Praga had also supplied light tanks to several armies across the world.
+They built a single-engined light aircraft, which started Praga’s further advancement as a company.
+During the same timeframe, Praga also supplied light tanks to several armies across the world.

-The 1940’s brought yet another new challenge to the company.
+The 1940s brought yet another new challenge to the company.
 World War 2 meant that the German occupied factories of Czechoslovakia were forced to produce military vehicles.
-Praga factories mainly produced light tanks and transport vehicles for the German military, however, they still managed to produce some of their more popular models of cars during this period.
+Praga factories mainly produced light tanks and transport vehicles for the German military, but they still managed to produce some of their more popular models of cars during this period.

-The factory saw some sabotage by patriotic employees who attempted to slow down the manufacturing of military vehicles for German use, and in 1945, nearly 90% of the Praga factories were severely damaged during a bombing by the Allied forces.
-This forced the company to move locations and ended the production of cars.
+The factory saw some sabotage by patriotic employees who attempted to slow down the manufacturing of military vehicles for German use, and in 1945, almost 90% of the Praga factories were severely damaged during a bombing by the Allied forces.
+This forced the company to move locations and ended their production of cars.

 Their new focus was on trucks and buses.
-These types of vehicles were of greater demand in the area and under the political circumstances they found themselves in.
-The 1950s and 60s saw Praga continuing with the production of trucks, focused mainly on military use trucks, but with some civilian production as well.
-Some of these trucks can still be found on European roads today.
+These types of vehicles were of greater demand in the area under the political circumstances they found themselves in.
+The 1950s and 60s saw Praga continuing with the production of trucks, focused mainly on military trucks, but with some civilian-focused production as well.
+Some of these trucks can still be found on European roads today!

 In 1964 the Czech car industry was rearranged under socialism, and Praga was assigned to the production of transmission components for trucks.
 This took Praga away from automotive production for the next 30 years.

-Finally, in the 1990s Praga returned to producing motorcycles.
-This is where Praga’s history in racing starts off.
-They manufactured their very first enduro bike, and started finding success in cross-country motorcycle racing in the US.
+Finally, in the 1990s, Praga returned to producing motorcycles.
+This is where Praga’s history in racing really kicked off.
+They manufactured their very first enduro bike and started finding success in cross-country motorcycle racing in the US.
 Meanwhile, Praga continued its truck production for civilian and military use.

-Praga didn’t stop at karting, though.
-In the 2010s they formed their own racing team and are now even producing their own race cars (the Praga R1) and have recently released a supercar (Praga R1R) as well.
+But Praga didn’t stop at karting.
+In the 2010s, they formed their own racing team and are now even producing their own race cars (the Praga R1) and they have recently released a supercar (the Praga R1R) as well.
 The Praga racing team focuses on driver development, progressing drivers from karting all the way into their racing cars.

-So how successful is a manufacturer – with such a turbulent history – in karting?
-Well, Praga has quickly become a popular karting brand.
-Forming their own racing team has certainly helped them to attract driers from all around the world, and they have promoted numerous drivers into professional racing series such as Formula 4.
+Praga has quickly become a popular karting brand.
+Forming their own racing team has certainly helped them attract drivers from all around the world, and they have promoted numerous drivers into professional racing series too, such as Formula 4.

-They might not have many karting world championships to their name like their competitors do.
-However, this is a young team who are making huge strides in order to catch up to the pack.
+They might not have as many karting trophies to their name as their competitors do, but this is a young team that is making huge strides in order to catch up to the pack.

 Praga Rental Karts

-The next set of rental karts is RTK.
+The next set of rental karts is the RTK line.
 Praga has always been known to produce reliable work horse vehicles, and they wanted to translate that into their karts as well, resulting in the creation of the RTK line.

-The RTK line comes with a rollbar and seat belts, which are uncommon features when it comes to karts.
+These karts come with a roll bar and seat belts, which are uncommon features when it comes to karts.
 In addition, they also added shock absorbers in the bumpers as well as engine safety covers.
-This line comes in the Evo model for adults, Mini model for kids and the Double Seater, which is fantastic for driver coaching.
+This line comes in the Evo model for adults, Mini model for kids, and the Double Seater, which is fantastic for driver coaching.

 Praga Kart: 3 Karts Reviewed